piazzai/opencolor/README.md

 ## Installation

 The package is hosted on CTAN and distributed as part of MikTeX and TeXLive.
 It can also be installed manually by cloning this repository in your `$HOME/texmf/tex/latex` folder.
-If you do not have this folder in your filesystem, [you can create it](https://www.ias.edu/math/computing/faq/local-latex-style-files).
+If you do not have this folder, [you can create it](https://www.ias.edu/math/computing/faq/local-latex-style-files).

 ## Usage

-Optimal choice of colors for a document is a responsibility of the user, but UI design principles can provide helpful guidelines.
-For example, in beamer presentations, `oc-gray-1` could be used instead of white and `oc-gray-9` could be used instead of black in order to reduce eye strain.
-If a color like `oc-teal-6` is used for a plot, then it would be best for other plots to use colors at the same brightness level, like `oc-orange-6`, to ensure visual consistency.
+The choice of colors for a document is a responsibility of the author, but UI design principles can provide helpful guidelines.
+For example, in a beamer presentation, `oc-gray-1` could be used instead of white and `oc-gray-9` instead of black in order to reduce eye strain.
+If a color like `oc-teal-6` is used for a plot, then it would be best for other plots to use colors at the same brightness level, like `oc-orange-6`, for visual consistency.

 ## Minimal working example